Athlon projects college football's top 25 teams for 2018

 The Buckeyes lose some key members from last year's team that claimed the Big Ten title, but the conference title still runs through Columbus in 2018.
 With Joe Burrow opting to transfer, Dwayne Haskins is the clear No. 1 quarterback headed into fall practice.
 Haskins has played well in limited action and should benefit from the additional reps with the No. 1 offense.
 The sophomore is a better passer than former starter J.T.
 Barrett but may not be as effective on the ground.
 That's not a concern for offensive co-coordinators Ryan Day and Kevin Wilson, as the backfield is stocked with talent.
 J.K.
 Dobbins leads the way at running back after rushing for 1,403 yards as a freshman in 2017, with Mike Weber also in line for carries.
 Haskins has a deep group of playmakers at his disposal, including Parris Campbell (40 catches), K.J.
 Hill (56) and Binjimen Victor.
 The line usually reloads without much trouble in Columbus, but center Billy Price and tackle Jamarco Jones leave big shoes to fill.
 As usual, Urban Meyer's defense should be one of the Big Ten's top groups.
 Ends Nick Bosa and Chase Young and tackle Dre'Mont Jones anchor a line that could be the best in college football outside of Clemson.
 Denzel Ward will be missed at cornerback, but sophomore Jeffrey Okudah and freshman Shaun Wade are poised to take on bigger roles to help veterans Kendall Sheffield and Damon Arnette.
 Linebacker was a concern for defensive co-coordinators Greg Schiano and Alex Grinch at the open of spring ball, and those concerns grew after Tuf Borland suffered an Achilles injury.
 Borland is slated to return in 2018, but the Buckeyes may have a few growing pains until the young talent has a chance to develop.
 Assuming Ohio State survives road trips to Penn State and Michigan State, the Nov.
 24 showdown against Michigan should determine the Big Ten East champion.

 Kirby Smart's Bulldogs fell just short of a national championship last season, but it won't be the last time this program reaches the CFB Playoff.
 Georgia is primed for another run at the top four in 2018, as Smart's team is likely to be favored in all 12 of its regular season contests.
 The defense was the strength of last year's team, holding opponents to 16.4 points a game.
 This unit has a few holes to fill, namely at linebacker following the departure of Roquan Smith to the NFL.
 Thanks to elite recruiting classes, the cupboard is stocked with promising talent at every level.
 Jonathan Ledbetter and Tyler Clark form an effective duo in the trenches, while Natrez Patrick is slated to return after being away from the team for the final two contests last year.
 Providing a pass rush off the edge will be D'Andre Walker and Walter Grant, with freshmen Adam Anderson, Robert Beal and Brenton Cox also poised to push for snaps.
 Senior cornerback Deandre Baker and safety J.R.
 Reed will contend for All-America honors.
 Despite some personnel turnover on defense, this unit returns enough of a foundation to prevent too much of a drop-off in 2018.
 Until the defense jells, Smart can ask more of his offense.
 Jake Fromm returns under center after a promising freshman campaign.
 Fromm threw for 24 touchdowns to just seven picks but could be pushed by five-star freshman Justin Fields.
 Terry Godwin should be the go-to target, while Riley Ridley and Mecole Hardman are primed for bigger roles in 2018.
+The receiving corps received a late boost with the addition (and immediate eligibility) of Cal transfer Demetris Robertson.
+With Godwin, Hardman, Ridley and Robertson in place, Fromm has one of the SEC's top receiving corps at his disposal.
 As usual, Georgia is deep at running back.
 D'Andre Swift is slated to take over the starting role, with freshmen James Cook and Zamir White, along with junior Elijah Holyfield, supplying depth.
 With four returning starters and some promising freshmen, the line ranks among the best in the nation.
-Barring an upset or a loss to Auburn in November, Georgia has a favorable path to 12-0 in the regular season – setting up a showdown with Alabama for the SEC title.
+Barring an upset or a loss to Auburn in November, Georgia has a favorable path to 12-0 in the regular season -- setting up a showdown with Alabama for the SEC title.

 Clemson has been a model of consistency since 2011.
 The Tigers have won at least 10 games every year during that span and have earned three consecutive CFB Playoff berths.
 There's no reason to expect that to change in 2018.
 Dabo Swinney's team represents the biggest threat to Alabama's hopes of a repeat.
 Both sides of the ball are loaded, but the strength of this team is a defensive line that's overflowing with talent.
 Ends Clelin Ferrell and Austin Bryant, along with tackle Christian Wilkins, passed on the NFL for one more season in Death Valley.
 Additionally, junior Dexter Lawrence is back to join Wilkins on the interior, with freshmen Xavier Thomas and KJ Henry battling for snaps on the outside.
 The back seven also is in great shape for defensive coordinator Brent Venables.
 Kendall Joseph is the new leader of the linebacker unit after Dorian O'Daniel finished his eligibility, while Tre Lamar, Isaiah Simmons, Jalen Williams and Shaq Smith provide Venables with talent, speed and depth across the board.
 Cornerback Trayvon Mullen could push for All-America honors this fall.
 Despite a solid debut as Clemson's No. 1 quarterback (and replacing Deshaun Watson), Kelly Bryant isn't guaranteed to start in 2018.
 That's due to the arrival of five-star freshman Trevor Lawrence, who would give the offense more ability to push the ball downfield.
 The ground game is set with the return of Travis Etienne and Tavien Feaster, and there's no shortage of athletic playmakers on the outside.
 Left tackle Mitch Hyatt is among the top linemen in the nation, anchoring a group that returns two other starters.
 Road trips to Texas A&M and Florida State won't be easy.
 However, Clemson should make its fourth consecutive trip to the CFB Playoff.
 And if the true freshman quarterback is as good as advertised, the Tigers could bring home their second title in three years.

 Alabama is the only team to go back-to-back (2011-12) as college football's national champion since the start of the BCS era in 1998.
 History is working against Nick Saban's team, but the Crimson Tide are Athlon's pick to win it all in 2018.
 As with any Saban-led team, the defense will be an elite group.
 The 2018 version of Alabama's defense features a couple of question marks, but it's hard to be too concerned.
 Da'Ron Payne's presence on the interior of the line will be missed, and the secondary will be an entirely new group of starters.
 However, the end combination of Raekwon Davis and Isaiah Buggs will be dynamic off the edge, and the linebacker unit is stocked with promising talent.
 Junior Mack Wilson, sophomore Dylan Moses and edge rusher Anfernee Jennings could all have breakout years at linebacker.
+Terrell Lewis could join that trio, but he's recovering from a knee injury suffered in the summer.
+If Lewis can return late in the season, he will provide a boost to the pass rush in Alabama's most-important games for 2018.
 While the secondary features four new starters, this unit isn't hurting.
 Former LSU and junior college cornerback Saivion Smith steps into one cornerback spot, while freshman Patrick Surtain could claim the other.
 In a role reversal in Tuscaloosa, Alabama's offense is likely to be the strength of this team.
 Sophomore Tua Tagovailoa impressed in limited action last fall, which included the game-winning touchdown pass in the national championship.
 Tagovailoa still needs to officially hold off Jalen Hurts for the starting job, but the sophomore brings more to the passing attack.
 The sophomore trio of DeVonta Smith, Jerry Jeudy and Henry Ruggs is a dynamic group of receivers.
 Saban and new play-caller Mike Locksley also have an embarrassment of riches at running back.
 Senior Damien Harris will be the leader of the backfield, but sophomore Najee Harris will be tough to keep on the sidelines.
 Led by junior Jonah Williams, the offensive line is likely to be among the best in college football.
 The Crimson Tide may need a couple of games to sort out the new faces on defense.
 However, this team should be a heavy favorite in most of its games and now has more offensive firepower than in recent years.
 Assuming Tagovailoa is as good as expected, Saban is likely to hoist his third national title in four seasons.